Insurance is a complicated world, right?

 Renewal: The process of arranging insurance cover at the expiry of the current period of insurance.
 The premium level may be revised from that paid in the previous period of insurance.

 Subrogation: Subrogation is basically the transfer of liability depending on fault.
 Again, it may be better to use an example to explain this one.
 Imagine you have to claim against your insurance because the roof has started to leak.
-However, after paying out the claim, your insurer discovers that the leak was the
+However, after paying out the claim, your insurer discovers that the leak was the sub-contractor’s fault.
+Subrogation is the recovery of costs by your insurer from the sub-contractor’s insurance.

 Sum Insured: The maximum amount payable in the event of a claim under a contract of insurance.